GraphQL for Sui RPC

 You can configure your indexing pipelines to scope which data you include, such as events, objects, and transactions, and disable any components that are not needed.

-Retaining long-term historical data in Postgres is not recommended unless required for specific apps.
+Avoid retaining long-term historical data in Postgres unless required for specific apps.

-For all production deployments, pair Postgres with the Archival Service to support point lookups of transactions, objects, and checkpoints when relevant data does not exist in Postgres.
+For production GraphQL deployments, pair Postgres-compatible storage with the Archival Service to support point lookups of transactions, objects, and checkpoints when relevant data does not exist in Postgres.
 The Archival Service serves as the backend for historical versions and checkpoint data, reducing pressure on your Postgres instance.
-While not strictly required, use the Archival Service in any production setup that aims to support high-retention GraphQL or gRPC workloads.
+For gRPC workloads, full nodes do not implicitly route to Archival; clients that need high-retention data must query an Archival Service endpoint directly.

 Current implementation supports GCP Bigtable which is a highly scalable and performant data store.
 If you plan to operate your own archival store, refer to sui-kvstore and sui-kv-rpc for indexer setup and RPC service implementation respectively.
 For the indexer setup, make sure to use the custom indexing framework.
 If you're interested in contributing support for other scalable data stores, reach out on GitHub by creating a new issue.